aido/WalletWatcher/android/README.md

 * Android Studio installed.
 * Android SDK set up.
-* A Firebase project set up with FCM enabled (see "Firebase Setup" above).
+* A Firebase project set up with FCM and Firestore enabled (see "Firebase Setup" above).
 * A `google-services.json` file downloaded from your Firebase project and placed in the `app/` directory.

 ### Building and Running